-For the purpose of the consolidated statement of cash flows, cash and cash equivalents consist of cash on hand, amounts due from banks on demand or with original maturity within three months and held-to-collect debt securities at amortised cost with original maturity within three months.
+Cash and cash equivalents in the consolidated statement of financial position comprise cash on hand, amounts due from banks on demand or with original maturity of generally within three months and held-to-collect debt securities at amortised cost with original maturity of generally within three months that are readily convertible into known amounts of cash, subject to an insignificant risk of changes in value and held for the purpose of meeting short-term cash commitments.

-5. ACCOUNTING POLICIES (Continued) Summary of significant accounting policies (Continued)
+5. ACCOUNTING POLICIES (Continued) Material accounting policies (Continued)